lukaspodmelle/contact-form-7-wordpress-theme-integration/README.md

-# Contact Form 7 integration in a custom theme
+# Contact Form 7 Integration In a Custom Theme
 Are you developing a custom WordPress theme and want to integrate a default CF7 form into your template?
-This will help you out.

 ### Functionality